Nick Saban: 2009 season

 No. 5 Alabama began Saban's third year by defeating the No. 7 ranked Virginia Tech Hokies in the Chick-fil-A Kickoff Game, 34–24.
 The Crimson Tide followed up with wins over Florida International and North Texas.
 The following week Alabama won its conference opener over Arkansas, 35–7.
 In its fifth game of the year, Alabama beat Kentucky, 38–20.
 The sixth game of the season featured a hard-fought defensive battle with Bama defeating Ole Miss, 22–3.
 The seventh game was the same as Alabama defeated the South Carolina Gamecocks, 20–6.
 The next day, Alabama moved up to No. 1 in the AP poll for the second straight year.
 The next week Alabama defeated Tennessee 12–10.
 Terrence Cody blocked Tennessee's game-winning field goal attempt with four seconds left, sealing the victory and improving the team's record to 8–0.

-After a bye week, Alabama clinched its second straight SEC West Division Championship by knocking off LSU, 24–15.
+After a bye week, Alabama clinched its second straight SEC West Division championship by knocking off LSU, 24–15.
 The next week Alabama defeated Mississippi State, 31–3, securing the second straight 10-win season for Alabama.
 Following a 45–0 shutout of Chattanooga, on Black Friday, Alabama came from behind to defeat Gene Chizik's Auburn Tigers, 26–21, marking the first time since 1973–1974 Alabama had finished the regular season undefeated in consecutive years, and the first consecutive 12-win seasons.
 The Crimson Tide defeated the Florida Gators in the SEC Championship, 32–13, in a rematch of the previous year's championship game.
 The championship represented Alabama's 22nd SEC title and its first since 1999.
-Saban's Crimson Tide ended the season with a 37–21 victory over the Texas Longhorns in the National Championship to finish a perfect 14–0.
+Saban's Crimson Tide ended the season with a 37–21 victory over the Texas Longhorns in the 2010 BCS National Championship Game to finish a perfect 14–0 to give Alabama their first National Championship since 1992.
+The 2009 Crimson Tide set a school record for single-season victories with 14.
 The win secured Saban's second national championship and Alabama's 13th, and its first in the BCS era.
 At the on-campus celebration, Saban famously stated "I want everybody here to know, this is not the end.
 This is the beginning."
 Following the victory over the Longhorns, the University of Alabama announced that it would unveil a statue of Saban in the week prior to the kickoff of the 2010 season.
 On April 16, 2011, a life-sized bronzed statue of Saban was unveiled at the 2011 A-Day spring game, making him Alabama's fifth coach to be immortalized outside the north end zone of Bryant–Denny Stadium.